anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/javascript-sdk.md

 next:
   description: ''
 ---
-## Overview

 The Lifesight JS SDK also referred to as 'Lifesight Pixel' lets you track customer event data from your website.

 Once integrated, the pixel enables Lifesight to capture valuable behavioural data from your visitors, along with a variety of URL parameters such as UTM tags, search keywords, and more.

 Tracking begins even before a customer is identified, and regardless of the devices they use.
 Our unique algorithm merges multiple touchpoints to create a first-party identity graph, providing you with a deep understanding of their entire journey.